jeremymv2/chef_with_ansible/README.md

 ## Overview

 Do you have pockets of Ansible and Chef in your organization?

-Maybe Ansible is best suited for a particular task, whereas you already have a mature Chef cookbook base that is well suited for other tasks.
+Maybe you feel that Ansible is best suited for a particular task, whereas you also have a mature Chef cookbook base that is well suited for other tasks.

-Are you deciding if you should consolidate on just one automation tool?
+Are you considering if you should consolidate on just one automation tool?
 Perhaps you are concerned about how you would adequately test automation that utilized _both_ Chef and Ansible together.

 This repository demonstrates how to provision multinode infrastructure deployments using Terraform, Ansible and Chef together in one, multi-phased process.
-When provisioning is complete, the infrastructure will be completely verified by a holistic InSpec profile, from the same repository:tada:
+When provisioning is complete, the infrastructure will be verified by an InSpec profile that tests all the systems holistically, in one run :tada:

-The result is lean and efficient Automation, using the best of breed tools available on hand.
+The result is lean and efficient Automation leveraging what you already have on hand in your organization.

-An *important* concept that allows this careful balance and harmony of tools is that all the Automation lives in the _same_ repository in source control.
+An **important** concept that allows this careful balance and harmony of tools is to house all the Automation for a specific App in the _same_ repository in source control.
 Any change triggers CI to exercise and test the entire suite.

 ![pipeline](https://raw.githubusercontent.com/jeremymv2/chef_with_ansible/master/harmony.png)